f3n2x/HDB_Resale/readme.txt

-This notebook was written in pyspark code, and run in Databricks environment.
+1. This notebook was written in pyspark code, and run in Databricks environment.
 There are 3 scirpts park in the same folder in this project:
-1. common01
+* common01
 	This is configuration file where functions, variable path reside.
-	You can configure main folder under DATA_FOLDER here
+	You can configure main folder under DATA_FOLDER here.
+	Alternatively please update DATA_FOLDER directly in the resale01 & resale02 if common.py doesn't work

-2. resale01
+* resale01
 	This is the first notebook to extract data from input folder Extract data and save it into out folder( raw, valid and fail) in csv format

-3. resale02
+* resale02
 	Resale02 will extract csv data from input/valid folder It will transform data and save it into out/transform folder in csv format